VoDangChau/Image-Search/README.md

 To search the image, run command: python interface.py.

-In the UI, click 'Open image' to choose a query image, click 'Crop' to crop a specific sub-image, then click summit to generate the result images
+In the UI, click 'Open image' to choose a query image, click 'Crop' to crop a specific sub-image, then click 'Summit' to generate the result images